cmu-delphi/delphi-epidata/docs/api/covidcast.md

   media markets, as [defined by Nielsen](https://www.nielsen.com/us/en/intl-campaigns/dma-maps/).
 * `state`: The 50 states, identified by their two-digit postal abbreviation (in lower case).
-Estimates for Puerto Rico are available as state `pr`.
+Estimates for Puerto Rico are available as state `pr`; Washington, D.C. is available as state `dc`.

 Some signals are not available for all `geo_type`s, since they may be reported from their original sources with different levels of aggregation.